qartheeq/redux_boilerplate/README.md

 # How to use

 1. Download the project folder.

+NOTE: Currently the project has grown in size a bit (roughly 45MB) because of .git folder size (specifically because I had to upload different versions of the .gif file throughout time).
+If you want a version of the project which is smaller in size (16 MB), use following commmand for downloading: ```git clone --depth 1 https://github.com/giorgi-m/online-shop.git```

 2. ```cd``` into the project folder.
 3. ```npm install```
 4. ```npm start```